scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

 As a solution, for each bar drawn with TrendVis, the upper and lower horizontal and vertical limits, the upper right and lower left axes, and the index of the patch in XGrid.fig.patches are all stored as XGrid attributes.
 Storing the patch index allows the user to make other types of patches that are exempt from TrendVis' patch repositioning.
 When any of TrendVis' wrappers around matplotlib's subplot spacing adjustment, x or y limit settings, etc are used, the user can stipulate that the bars automatically be adjusted to new figure coordinates.
 The stored data coordinates and axes are converted to figure space, and the x, y, width, and height of the existing bars are adjusted.
 Alternatively, the user can make changes to axes space relative to figure space without adjusting the bar positioning and dimensions each time or without using TrendVis wrappers, and simply adjust the bars at the end.

 TrendVis also enables a special kind of bar, a frame.
-The frame is designed to anchor data axis spines, and appears around an entire column (row in ``YGrid``) of data axes- which in the case of one column is the entire plot space.
-For a softer division of main axes stacks, the user can signify broken axes via cut marks on the broken ends of the main axes:
+The frame is designed to visually anchor data axis spines, and appears around an entire column (row in ``YGrid``) of data axes under the spines.
+However, for ``paleofig`` we will use a softer division of our the columns by using cut marks on the main axes to signify a broken axis:

 .. code-block:: python
    :linenos:
-   :linenostart: 97
+   :linenostart: 102

    paleofig.draw_cutout(di=0.075)

 Similar to bars, frames are drawn in figure space and can sometimes be moved out of place when axes positions are changed relative to figure space, thus they are handled in the same way.
 Cutouts, however, are actual line plots on the axes that live in axes space and will not be affected by adjustments in axes limits or subplot positioning.
-With the cut marks drawn on ``paleofig``, we now have the dense but accessible plot shown in Figure :ref:`finishedproduct`.
+With the cut marks drawn on ``paleofig``, we have completed the dense but highly readable plot shown in Figure :ref:`finishedproduct`.

 Conclusions and Moving Forward
 ------------------------------
 TrendVis is a package that expedites the process of creating complex figures with multiple x or y axes against a common y or x axis.
-It is largely order-agnostic and exposes most of its attributes and methods in order to promote highly-customizable plot creation in this particular style.
-In the long-term, with the help of the scientific Python community, TrendVis aims to become a widely-used higher level tool for the matplotlib plotting library and alternative to expensive software such as SigmaPlot and MatLab, and to time-consuming, error-prone practices like assembling Excel plots in vector graphics editing software.
+It is largely order-agnostic and exposes most of its attributes and methods in order to promote highly-customizable and reproducible plot creation in this particular style.
+In the long-term, with the help of the scientific Python community, TrendVis aims to become a widely-used higher level tool for the matplotlib plotting library and alternative to expensive software such as SigmaPlot and MATLAB, and to time-consuming, error-prone practices like assembling multiple Excel plots in vector graphics editing software.

 References
 ----------